UCSD-Data-Science/HDSI_Notebook_Collections/README.md

+## Pointers Page
+This page is a holding place for pointers to web pages and git repositories.

 ### Pointers to course web pages:
 * [Micro-Masters in Data Science](https://www.edx.org/micromasters/data-science)
 * [CSE103: UCSD undergrad course in probability and statistics using python](https://cse103.github.io/)